fer23333/MyLeetcode/Walmart/README.md

    since long task wait for t/2, the shorter task now becomes detractors.
 The solution to this problem is to calculate the possibilities of wait or not wait situation, and choose whether use wait or not.

-   compare different kinds of ways of delivering: closet first, farthest first, smart wait(need to test parameters like waiting time, exist order optimal way).
+   Do a survey about how many customers living nearby and how many customers live far away.
+Make a HeatMap trying to figure out a optimal way. compare different kinds of ways of delivering: closet first, farthest first, smart wait(need to test parameters like waiting time, exist order optimal way).

    add machie learning algorithm to find the optimal way(with enough dataset, more concise model and better result)